Gideon-Foxo/Gideon-foxo/README.md

 <p align="center">
-    Hewwo ^^ my name is Gideon and you have stumbled onto my github :o I make Discord bots and bugs in JavaScript c:
+    Hewwo ^^ my name is Gideon and you have stumbled onto my github :o I make Discord bots and bugs in JavaScript and TypeScript c:
   </p>

 <p align="center">